 A last remark concerns the use of time scales and the determination of the age of haplogroups.
 Geneticists, like geologists, often use the abbreviation BP (before present) rather than BC (before Christ) and AD (Anno Domini) as most archaeologists and historians do, or rather than BCE (before the common era) and CE (common era), which is used by scholars who want to stay religiously and politically inclusive.
 The BP time scale takes the year 1950 as ‘Present’.
 As to why?
 It has something to do with radiocarbon dating.
 Don't bother.
 Plus, you've scholars who use the abbreviation ya (years ago) with k as thousand, m as million and b for billion.
 So, 9kya is 9,000 years ago.
 Lastly, you've those simple souls of science who only use, for example, ‘9,000 years ago’.
 Check the date the article was published in for example science journal Nature, and you know the age of the haplogroup.
 Or, should you take the date when the research was carried out a few years before?

 Anyway, it resembles a situation comparable to the many different electric plugs, connectors, and sockets in the world, without anyone having an adapter.
 We decided to stick with BC and AD.
-Familiar to everyone.
+Familiar to everyone and since we're based in Europe anyway.

 Concerning the dating of Y-chromosome lineages, based on mutation rates, this in general is notoriously difficult and thus controversial within science.
 Age estimates can differ by a factor of three (Busby 2011).
 Again, the question is: how wrong?